or2008/snippet-snacker/README.md

 # Snippet Snacker

 Welcome to **Snippet Snacker**—a VS Code extension that makes sharing code with your favorite AI assistants as easy as snacking!
-Quickly copy your selected code along with its relative file path, or append multiple snippets together, all from a nested context menu.
+Quickly copy your selected code along with its relative file path, or capture code from all open documents, all from a neatly organized context menu.

 ## Features

-- **Copy Selected Snippet:**
+- **Copy Selected Snippet with File Path:**
-  Right-click to copy the selected code along with the file’s relative path to your clipboard.
+  Right-click on your selected code to copy it along with the file’s relative path directly to your clipboard.

-- **Copy and Append Selected Snippet:**
+- **Copy All Open Documents:**
-  Easily append additional code snippets to your clipboard without overwriting your previous selections.
+  With a single command, copy the entire contents of all currently open documents (tabs) along with their respective file paths.

 - **Nested Context Menu:**
-  Find both commands neatly organized under the **Snippet Snacker** submenu when you right-click on a code selection.
+  All commands are organized under the **Snippet Snacker** submenu in the context menu for easy access.

-> **Tip:** Use these features to quickly assemble code excerpts to share with AI assistants, colleagues, or for later review!
+> **Tip:** Use these features to quickly compile code excerpts to share with AI assistants, colleagues, or for later review!

 ## Requirements